EdgeFirstAI/documentation/docs/models/modelpack/validation/user_managed.md

 ## Comparing Metrics

 It is also possible to compare validation metrics for multiple sessions.
-See [Validation Sessions](../../../studio/models.md#validation-sessions) in EdgeFirst Studio Overview for further details.
+See [Validation Sessions](../../../studio/models.md#validation-sessions) in the Model Experiments Dashboard.

 ## Next Steps

-Now that you have validated your Vision model, you can find examples for deploying your model in the [PC](../deployment/pc.md), in the [EVK](../deployment/evk.md), and in the [Maivin Platform](../deployment/maivin.md).
+Now that you have validated your Vision model, you can find examples for deploying your model in the [PC](../deployment/pc.md), [EVK](../deployment/evk.md), and [Maivin Platform](../deployment/maivin.md).